vyfor/cord.nvim/wiki/EXAMPLES.md

 ### Customizing Icons

+>[!IMPORTANT]
->![IMPORATANT] If you use a plugin manager, avoid using `require` directly in tables; instead, use them within function initializers.
+> If you use a plugin manager, avoid using `require` directly in tables; instead, use them within function initializers.

 ```lua
 config = function()